Here All Night

 "Here All Night" is a song by the American singer Demi Lovato.
-It was released on September 12, 2025, via Island Records, as the second single from her ninth studio album It's Not That Deep (2025).
+It was released on September 12, 2025, through Island Records and her own imprint label, DLG Recordings, as the second single from her ninth studio album, It's Not That Deep (2025).
 Produced by Zhone, the track continues Lovato's shift back to pop following several years of rock-focused music.

-"Here All Night" was written as a breakup narrative from the perspective of a character and was released alongside a music video directed by Hannah Lux Davis.
+The song was written as a breakup narrative from the perspective of a character and was released alongside a music video directed by Hannah Lux Davis.
 It has been described as an uptempo, dance-oriented pop track built around an electronic beat, with critics highlighting its energetic sound and placement within Lovato's new musical era.

 Promotion and release

 On September 4, 2025, Lovato shared a teaser video for a new song believed to be titled "Here All Night".
 The clip followed the release of her August single "Fast", which marked Lovato's return to pop after several years exploring a rock sound.
 In the video, Lovato is seen performing in fishnet tights and a sparkly black thong while singing along to the track, previewing lyrics such as "Sweating on the dance floor under the lights to get over you" and "I'll be here all night".
 After several days of teasing, Lovato officially announced on September 9, 2025, that "Here All Night" would be released on September 12.

 The song was released with an accompanying music video directed by Hannah Lux Davis.
 Lovato mentioned that the song was conceived with a dance-focused video in mind, intended to reflect its themes of moving through heartbreak.